Punktum-dk/epp-service-specification/README.md

 <a id="supported-object-transform-and-query-commands"></a>
 ## Supported Object Transform and Query Commands

 The following describes the currently supported EPP commands.
 As mentioned previously, some of the commands have been extended beyond the basic capabilities of EPP.
-These minor extensions are described separately under each command and are included in the [XSD files][XSD Files] listed in the Resources chapter.
+These minor extensions are described separately under each command and are included in the [XSD files][XSD Files] listed in the [Resources](#resources) chapter.

-Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF (see: the RFCs listed in References).
+Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF (see: the RFCs listed in [References](#references)).

 <a id="hello-and-greeting"></a>
 ### hello and greeting

 This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.
-For a more detailed explanation of the data collection policy announced via the greeting, please see the Data Collection Policy chapter.
+For a more detailed explanation of the data collection policy announced via the greeting, please see the [Data Collection Policy](#data-collection-policy) chapter.

-As announced in the greeting, the following objects are available:
+As announced in the [greeting](#greeting), the following objects are available:

-- Host
+- `Host`, see also the chapter on [Host assets](#host)
-- Domain
+- `Domain`, see also the chapter on [Domain assets](#domain)
-- Contact
+- `Contact`, see also the chapter on [Contact assets](#contact)

 With regard to extensions, the following are available:

 - [secDNS-1.1][XSD Files]
-- [dkhm-3.0][XSD Files]
+- [dkhm-4.0][XSD Files]

-Please see the greeting response included in the [appendices](greeting) for illustration of the actual announcement.
+Please see the greeting response included in the [appendices](#greeting) for illustration of the actual announcement.

 <a id="login"></a>
 ### login